se-edu/guides/tutorials/javaFxPart5.md

 Let us play around with the padding and margin of the text bubble.

-Open `DialogBox.fxml` in SceneBuilder.
+Open `DialogBox.fxml` in Scene Builder.
 Click on `Label`, and look at layout in the right accordion panel.

 ![Padding and Margin Demo](images/javafx/PaddingAndMarginDemo.png)

 <box type="tip" seamless>

-Default controls for zooming and zooming out in SceneBuilder
+Default controls for zooming and zooming out in Scene Builder

 Zoom in: `[CTRL] + [+]` or `[ALT] + [⌘] + [=]`